-FatPipe in downtown Albuquerque is a combination incubator and coworking space that fosters a highly collaborative and productive workplace environment.
+FatPipe is a combination incubator and coworking space that fosters a highly collaborative and productive workplace environment.
 The 10,000 square foot facility is equipped with furniture, multi-media equipment, IT infrastructure, and a 300 MB “fat pipe” to the Internet.
 Experienced professionals offer mentoring and connections to potential investors and partners.
 Entrepreneurs can use the facilities as either resident or non-resident companies.

 Resident companies pay monthly rent for “seats”, which includes 24/7 access to the facility, unlimited access to conference space, and a place on FatPipe’s website and promotional materials.

 Non-resident companies can opt to pay daily or weekly rates for use of the facilities.

 Both resident and non-resident companies receive free mentoring, coaching, consulting, IT infrastructure, access to group purchasing contracts, workshops and seminars, kitchen and lounge areas, multi-media equipment, and more.